-In other case, the Company can issue shares can be issued under Employees; Stock Option scheme to Mr. Abhiman if he is a non-independent additional director and does not hold more than 10% of outstanding equity shares of the company.
+(In other cases, the company can issue shares and it can be issued under Employees; Stock Option scheme) to Mr. Abhiman if he is a non-independent additional director and does not hold more than 10% of outstanding equity shares of the company.

 2018 - June [2] (c) Solar Power Limited failed to pay dividend declared in its annual general meeting.
 The shareholders of the Company filed a complaint against the Company to the Registrar of Companies.
 The Company contended that it could not pay dividend in time in view of categorical request of its financial institutions from whom the Company has taken term loan and availed working capital facilities for business purpose.
 Decide if the contention adopted by the Company is tenable.
-(4 marks) [CSPP P-1]
+(4 marks) [CSPP P-1] Answer: